Mbed-TLS/mbedtls/docs/architecture/psa-migration/psa-legacy-bridges.md

 There are several scenarios where an application has a legacy key pair or public key (`mbedtls_pk_context`) and needs to create a PSA key object (`psa_key_id_t`).

-Reasons for creating a legacy key object, where it's impossible or impractical to directly create a PSA key:
+Reasons for first creating a legacy key object, where it's impossible or impractical to directly create a PSA key:

 * A very common case where the input is a legacy key object is parsing.
 PSA does not (yet) have an equivalent of the `mbedtls_pk_parse_xxx` functions.
 * The PSA key creation interface is less flexible in some cases.
 In particular, PSA RSA key generation does not (yet) allow choosing the public exponent.